fltk/fltk/README.OSX.txt

  4.1  Prerequisites
 --------------------

-In order to build FLTK from within Xcode 4, you need to install the Xcode developer environment via the Apple App Store that comes with Lion and up.
+In order to build FLTK from within Xcode 4, 5 or 6, you need to install the Xcode developer environment via the Apple App Store that comes with Lion and up.
 If you also want the command line version of gcc, you can use the Download section in the Preferences dialog.